CodeReviewDAO/dxd_codereview/Reviews/519 - Onchain Surveys/1 - App development/README.md

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS with Notes
 ------------ | -------------